 “But muh bug fixes!”, they claim.
 “And muh closed security loopholes!
 And muh added features!”

-But other than that, bullshit.
-Because as one upgrades again and again, the software distances itself more and more from the hardware you have.
+But other than that, I stand behind my claim of “bullshit”.
+Because as one follows the rules and upgrades again and again, the software distances itself more and more from the hardware you have.
 The chasm widens over time, and the congruency between the hardware and software is lost.

 Let’s debunk the other claims…

-I don’t notice any “closed loopholes”, either.
+I don’t notice any “closed/fixed security loopholes”, either.
+This begs a question right out the gate, or at least it should, if we’re paying attention.
 Was my brand-new device–and its spankin’ new operating system–all that unstable or security-vulnerable to begin with?
 (It had better not be, considering its price tag!)

 If there indeed exist security loopholes that are so obvious that they’re discovered immediately after the software release, then maybe the software was junk to begin with.
 Maybe the developers could have stood to conduct one more round of testing before releasing their crap on the rest of us.
 Which, in the past, had led me to wonder why they bothered to release it in the first place.